ibm-cloud-docs/cis-cli-plugin/cis-cli-plugin.md

 **OPTIONS**

+   *  `--all`                      Purging all cached files.

+   * `--file value`                The full file path to purge.

+   * `--force`                     Purging all cached files without prompting for confirmation.

-   * `-i, --instance INSTANCE_NAME` (Optional) Instance name.
+   * `-i value, --instance value`  Instance name.
 If not set, the context instance specified by `ibmcloud cis instance-set` is used.

-   *  `--all` Clear cached assets entirely, when this option exists, users are asked to confirm `Y/N`.
-Purging all cached files increases page load times while the files are being re-created.
-This process removes all of your cached data on all edge servers.

-   * `-f, --file file1,file2,...`  an array of files (separated by commas) that should be cleared from cache.
-You may purge up to 30 files at a time with comma-separated files.
-To specify a file, you must enter the full path.
-Wildcards are not supported at this time.
+   * `--output value`              Specify output format, only JSON is supported now.

 ### Show cache settings